RVNielsen/MyPortfolio/cpp/hangman/README.md

 ---Incorrect Letters---     ---Correct Letters---
                            r

-You have 4 strikes left!
+You have 4 strikes left.
 -----
 |   |
 |